kevinmeunier/jquery-serialtip/README.md

 ## Demonstration
 See the [project page](https://github.meunierkevin.com/jquery-serialtip/) for a demonstration.
-The plugin can be also seen on [meunierkevin.com](https://www.meunierkevin.com).

 ## Compatibility